-- 75 short-period stations to complement the network two on Brava, five on Fogo.
-The design of the arrays were designed is based on the array transfer function (in terms of frequency and the slowness components).
-The frequencies are chosen between 5 and 10 Hz, corresponding to mean dominant frequencies of the local events.
+The arrays were designed for events with frequencies between 5 and 10 Hz.
 Each array is circular and consists of a central station with two concentric rings with diameters of 700 m and 350 m, respectively.
-Four of the ten stations at each array are equipped with broad-band stations, the other six stations with 4.5 Hz - 80 short-period sensors (see lower right inset map in Fig. 1).
+Four of the ten stations at each array are equipped with broad-band stations, the other six stations with 4.5 Hz short-period sensors (see lower right inset map in Fig. 1).
 As we expect events with mean frequencies between 5 and 10 Hz, the array is optimized for mean frequencies of 7.5 Hz.
 The array transfer function for 7.5 Hz is shown in the supplementary material (Fig. S1).
 It shows a single sharp maximum of energy and only minor secondary peaks.
 The circular shape of the array leads to a circular, symmetric peak in energy, which allows the detection of incoming wave fronts from any direction.

-3 Method and data analysis
+80 3 Method and data analysis

-- 85 Criteria for applicability of the classical localization of local earthquakes are clear phases of the signal and a network distributed around the origin of the signal.
+Criteria for applicability of the classical localization of earthquakes are clear phases of the signal and a network distributed around the origin of the signal.
 If these criteria are not met, array techniques can help to locate the seismic event.
-By beamforming, the backazimuth and the absolute magnitude of horizontal slowness are determined. from the horizontal components of slowness.
+By beamforming backazimuth and absolute slowness are determined from the horizontal components of slowness.
 For this purpose, the coherent part of the signal is shifted in time and summed up (Rost and Thomas, 2002).
-This method is based on the assumption, that the wavefront approaching the array approximates a plane wave, which - 90 is a valid assumption if the distance between array and source is considerably larger than about ten times the wavelength of the signal (Schweitzer et al., 2012).
+This method is based on the assumption, that the wavefront approaching the array approximates a plane wave, which is a valid assumption if the distance between array and source is considerably larger than about ten times the wavelength of the signal (Schweitzer et al., 2012).
 Performing an array analysis for local events using only one array necessitates an epicentral distance estimation.
-In a previous study, we determined the epicentral distance based on the S-P travel-time difference.
+In a previous study, we determined the epicentral distance based on the S-P-travel time difference.
 We also assumed a simplified two-layer velocity model and a fixed event depth (for details see Leva et al., 2020).
-However, this approach may cause significant perform a multi-array analysis.
-This allows the intersection of the beams of each array, which provides the expected epicentral location of an event within the area of overlap.
+However, this approach may cause significant uncertainties in the localization due the choice of the velocity model.
+In the present study, to overcome this limitation, we perform a multi-array analysis.
+This allows the intersection of the beams of each array, which provides the expected location of an event within the area of overlap.
 A main advantage of this method is its independence of a velocity model.